pranshugaba/hugo-website/content/minis/6/index.md

 ---
 title: "Mini #6"
-summary: "When will Winds of Winter come?"
+summary: "When will the Winds of Winter arrive?"

 number: 6